-- We gain parental/carer permission for use of digital photographs or video involving their child as part of the school agreement form when their daughter/son joins the PRU, or as circumstances necessitate; - We do not identify pupils in online photographic materials or include the full names of pupils in the credits of any published school produced video materials/DVDs; - Staff sign the school's Acceptable Use Policy and this includes a clause on the use of mobile phones/personal equipment for taking pictures of pupils; - If specific pupil photos (not group photos) are used on the school web site, in the prospectus or in other high profile publications the school will obtain individual parental or pupil permission for its long term, high profile use - The school blocks/filter access to social networking sites unless there is a specific approved educational purpose; - Pupils are taught about how images can be manipulated in their online safety education programme and also taught to consider how to publish for a wide range of audiences which might include management committee members, parents or younger children as part of their learning;
+- We gain parental/carer permission for use of digital photographs or video involving their child as part of the school agreement form when their child joins the PRU, or as circumstances necessitate. - We do not identify pupils in online photographic materials or include the full names of pupils in the credits of any published school produced video materials/DVDs. - Staff sign the school's Acceptable Use Policy and this includes a clause on the use of mobile phones/personal equipment for taking pictures of pupils. - If specific pupil photos (not group photos) are used on the school web site, in the prospectus or in other high-profile publications the school will obtain individual parental/carer or pupil permission for its long-term, high-profile use.

-- Pupils are advised to be very careful about placing any personal photos on any 'social' online network space.
+- The school blocks/filter access to social networking sites unless there is a specific approved educational purpose. - Pupils are taught about how images can be manipulated in their online safety education programme and also taught to consider how to publish for a wide range of audiences which might include LGB Governors, parents/carers or younger children as part of their learning. - Pupils are advised to be very careful about placing any personal photos on any 'social' online network space.
 They are taught to understand the need to maintain privacy settings so as not to make public, personal information. - Pupils are taught that they should not post images or videos of others without their permission.
 We teach them about the risks associated with providing information with images (including the name of the file), that reveals the identity of others and their location.
 We teach them about the need to keep their data secure and what to do if they are subject to bullying or abuse.

 Name of School Saffron Valley Collegiate

-AUA review Date Summer 2023
+AUA review Date Summer 2024

-Date of next Review Summer 2024
+Date of next Review Summer 2025

-Acceptable Use Agreement: All Staff, Volunteers and Management Committee Members
+Acceptable Use Agreement: All Staff, Volunteers and the Local Governing Body

-What is an AUP?
+What is an Acceptable Use Policy (AUP)?